core-wg/yang-cbor/draft-ietf-core-sid-latest.md

 * notifications and associated information

 * YANG modules, submodules and features

+It is possible that some protocols use only a subset of the assigned SIDs, for example, for protocols equivalent to NETCONF {{RFC6241}} like {{-comi}} the transportation of YANG modules SIDs might be unnecessary.
+Others protocols might need to be able to transport this information, for example protocols related to discovery such as Constrained YANG Module Library {{-yang-library}}.

 SIDs are globally unique integers, a registration system is used in order to guarantee their uniqueness.
 SIDs are registered in blocks called "SID ranges".